 I have always been interested in history and like to delve deep into understanding how a particular concept evolved.
 As I was researching a bit on cycling, I came across the fact that the concept of cycling was invented by Baron Karl von Drais, a prolific German inventor way back in the year 1817.
 Interestingly, what he invented was not exactly the bicycle which we know and use.
 He invented the walking machine that helped him walk in the royal gardens faster.
 This device had wheels but didn’t have any gears, chains, and pedals.
 Also, it moved ahead by pushing his feet against the ground.
 With an improvement in this technology, this crude device was eventually transformed into the modern-day bicycle.

 Riding a bicycle is a good aerobic and cardio activity.
 If cycling is done on a regular basis, it can deliver lots of health benefits.
-According to our recently launched India Fit Report 2019, a survey on how Indians fare on health parameters; cycling has increased to 15% from 10% in the previous year.

 This simple form of physical exercise helps in bettering your physical and mental health.
 It is a low impact form of exercise that helps all ages.

 - Improves cardio health by strengthening heart muscles

 - Lowers resting pulse rate

 - Reduces blood fat levels

 - Uses both upper body muscles such as chest, shoulders, arms, abs and the back as well as leg muscles such as quadriceps (front thighs), hamstrings (rear thighs), glutes, calf muscles and your hip